Here’s the ultimate summer bucket list for adults (in alphabetical order).

-This is a list of things that can only be done in summer weather.
-You can do them yourself, but why not get your crew of friends or family together and cross off as many on the list as you can by Labor Day.
+You can do these by yourself, but why not get your crew of friends or family together and cross off as many on the list as you can by Labor Day.
 Good Times Glue cements relationships!

 Don’t procrastinate – start right now so you can feel like you’re living life to the fullest.
 Which one can you cross off your summer bucket list today?

 Aquarium or fish hatchery visit.

 How long has it been since you visited an aquarium?
 Put it on your summer bucket list for this year.
 Watching sea creatures is something we need to do more often.
 Especially since many are endangered.

 Remember when you learned archery at summer camp?
 Challenge your friends to a little friendly competition.

 There are different types of archery ranges.
 There is the circular target we all know.
 There are trails in the woods with 3D life-sized foam animals.
 In some places you can get instruction, others you are on your own.
 The best way to find what you’re looking for is to ask a local archery club or archery store – which may have its own archery range.

 Many towns and the art district of cities hold an art & craft sale where there can be hundreds of vendors with every type of art you can imagine.
 And every kind of craft you couldn’t imagine.
 It’s fun to see other people’s creative ideas.